Ijasdeen/risotteria/README.md

 # risotteria
-This is a restaurant website
+This is a restaurant website.
+It's now under development